Value Capture (and How It Can Fund Sustainability)

 One example of using value capture to fund sustainable public transit is that of MTR.
 The subway and bus systems in Hong Kong are run by a private company, the Mass Transit Railway Corporation.
 This corporation (which parallels municipalities or other government entities that often run public transit) engages in thorough value capture.

 The thousands of retail businesses in Hong Kong receive huge value from a smoothly-functioning public transportation system.
 That being the case, the MTR gets shares of the profits from shops in malls along system routes.
 Additionally, it leases space to retailers in its train stations.
 Further, the MTR owns many of the buildings closest to its stations.
-With the revenue from these ventures, the MTR is able to fund its operations and invest in their efficient operation.
+With the revenue from these ventures, the MTR is able to fund its operations and invest in its efficient operation.

 In 2012, the MTR earned profits of $2 billion dollars; fees paid by passengers covered 185% of operating fees.